How Kidneys Work

 The kidneys are important because they keep the composition, or makeup, of the blood stable, which lets the body function.
 They prevent the buildup of wastes and extra fluid in the body and keep levels of electrolytes stable, such as sodium, potassium, and phosphate.
 The kidneys make hormones that help regulate blood pressure, make red blood cells, and keep bones strong.

-Food and beverages provide the energy and nutrients you need to improve health, manage disease, and reduce the risk of disease.
-Depending on your condition, you may need to limit specific ingredients and the amount of liquids you consume.
+Food and beverages provide the energy and nutrients needed to improve health, manage disease, and reduce the risk of disease.
+Depending on your loved one’s condition, they may need to limit specific ingredients and the amount of liquids consumed.

 Physical activity is an important part of staying healthy.
-Being active makes your muscles, bones, and heart stronger.
-Physical activity also makes your blood circulate faster so your body gets more oxygen.
-Your body needs oxygen to use the energy from food.
-If you are on dialysis, physical activity can help more wastes move into your blood for dialysis to remove them.
-Exercise can also help you manage diabetes and high blood pressure, which are common causes of kidney disease.
-You will find that physical activity can also improve your mood and give you a sense of well-being.
-Talk with your doctor before you start an exercise routine.
+Being active makes the muscles, bones, and heart stronger.
+Physical activity also makes your blood circulate faster so the body gets more oxygen.
+The body needs oxygen to use the energy from food.
+If your loved one is on dialysis, physical activity can help more wastes move into their blood for dialysis to remove them.
+Exercise can also help manage diabetes and high blood pressure, which are common causes of kidney disease.
+Physical activity can also improve mood and provide a sense of well-being.
+Talk with the doctor before starting an exercise routine.
 Start slow, with easier activities such as walking at a normal pace or gardening.
 Work up to harder activities such as walking briskly or swimming.
 Aim for at least 30 minutes of exercise most days of the week.